It's the line you dread hearing ... especially if you are just starting out in your industry or if you are new to entrepreneurship ...

 It's not that you do not love what you do or that you do not want to share your professional passion.
 The challenge is you have not narrowed down exactly how to make this critical 30-second presentation in a succinct fashion so it doesn't put your listener to sleep or doesn't have you rambling.

 You must clarify what you do that helps your listener be better at what he/she does.
 Use this 4-part approach every time you pitch yourself or your business, and you make it very clear to your listener what you do, the results you bring your clients, how you're different from your competitors, and how you're on your way (or already there!) to the top floor!

 1. Your name, *your title that everyone will understand/what it is you do, and your company affiliation.

-2. One sentence identifying your target customer, target client's desired result, and unwanted or inconvenient steps you help the customer avoid so he/she can achieve that desired result.
+2. One sentence identifying your target client, target client's desired result, and unwanted or inconvenient steps you help the client avoid so he/she can achieve that desired result.

 3. **Your name and your company affiliation

 1. NAME, TITLE, AND COMPANY: My name is Bridgett McGowen, and I am a professional speaker at BMcTALKS.